Official Advisory

 Open cell and closed cell spray foam cause different problems in UK homes.
 Learn the key differences, which type causes more damage, and how each is removed.

-open cell spray foamclosed cell spray foamopen cell vs closed cell spray foamclosed cell spray foam insulationopen cell spray foam insulationspray foam types
+open cell vs closed cell spray foamclosed cell spray foam problemsopen cell spray foam problemsspray foam types UKclosed cell foam removalopen cell foam removal

 Open cell vs closed cell spray foam insulation comparison in a UK loft